 INTRODUCTION TO CAP

-Community Alternatives Program (CAP) is a 1915(c) Services Waiver.
+Community Alternatives Program (CAP) is a 1915(c) home and community- based Services Waiver under the Social Security Act.
 The Waiver allows North Carolina Medicaid funds to be used to provide home and community-based services to Medicaid beneficiaries.
 These services provide both medical and non-medical home and community-based services to prevent or delay institutionalization.

 II.
 CAP SERVICES ARE OFFERED IN THE FOLLOWING CATEGORIES: